elixirschool/elixirschool/_posts/2020-04-29-instrumenting_phoenix_with_telemetry_part_two.md

 ## Getting Started

 You can follow along with this tutorial by cloning down the repo [here](https://github.com/elixirschool/telemetry-code-along/tree/part-2-start).
-* Checkig out the starting state of our code on the branch [part-2-start](https://github.com/elixirschool/telemetry-code-along/tree/part-2-start)
+* Checking out the starting state of our code on the branch [part-2-start](https://github.com/elixirschool/telemetry-code-along/tree/part-2-start)
 * Find the solution code on the branch [part-2-solution](https://github.com/elixirschool/telemetry-code-along/tree/part-2-solution)

 ## Overview